Spain in the Eurovision Song Contest 2009: Competing entries

-Users had until 19 January 2009 to distribute twenty votes for their five favourite entries per day and the top twenty entries among the top five entries of each category directly qualified for the national final, which were announced on 20 January 2009.
-The remaining thirty entries were performed in front of the four in-studio jury members appointed by TVE on 31 January 2009 during a live webcast audition at the Casino l'Aliança del Poblenou Theatre in Barcelona, broadcast on TVE's official website, where an additional ten entries were selected for the national final.
-Prior to the audition, "Gitana – “Ya layla”" performed by Sin Tanto and "Un día sin fuste" performed by Depresión Post-Parto were withdrawn and replaced with the songs "La presumida" performed by Antonio Moreno Bermúdez and "Yo solo" performed by José Antonio Santiago Beltrán, respectively.
+Users had until 19 January 2009 to distribute 20 votes for their five favourite entries per day and the top 20 entries among the top five entries of each category directly qualified for the national final, which were announced on 20 January 2009.
+The remaining entries were performed in front of the four in-studio jury members appointed by RTVE on 31 January 2009 during a live webcast audition at the Casino l'Aliança del Poblenou Theatre in Barcelona, presented by Vicky Bolaños and Adrián Lucas and broadcast on RTVE's official website, where an additional ten entries were selected for the national final.
+Prior to the auditions, "Gitana – “Ya layla”" performed by Sin Tanto, "Un día sin fuste" performed by Depresión Post-Parto and "Touch My Heaven" performed by Omi Di were withdrawn and replaced with the songs "La presumida" performed by Antonio Moreno Bermúdez and "Yo solo" performed by José Antonio Santiago Beltrán, respectively.

 Fifth jury selection

 The selection of the fifth in-studio jury member took place over two stages.
-In the first stage, twenty of the 26 applicants were revealed via TVE's official website on 19 December 2008 and users had until 19 January 2009 to vote for their favourite candidates.
-The top five candidates qualified for the second stage which took place during the first semi-final on 14 February 2009, where the fifth jury member, Víctor Escudero, was selected following the combination of votes of the four in-studio jury members appointed by TVE (50%) and a public televote (50%).
+In the first stage, twenty of the 26 applicants were revealed via RTVE's official website on 19 December 2008 and users had until 19 January 2009 to vote for their favourite candidates.
+The top five candidates qualified for the second stage which took place during the first semi-final on 14 February 2009, where the fifth jury member, Víctor Escudero, was selected following the combination of votes of the four in-studio jury members appointed by RTVE (50%) and a public televote (50%).

 Shows

-Semi-final 1
+Semi-finals

-The first semi-final took place on 14 February 2009.
-"Amante de la luna" performed by Melody y Los Vivancos, "Dame un beso" performed by La La Love You, "Cruza los dedos" performed by Noelia Cano and "Despedida de soltero" performed by Gran Baobab qualified for the final through the combination of votes of an in-studio jury (50%) and a public televote (50%).
-In addition to the performances of the competing entries, guest performers included Tequila and Fangoria.
+The three semi-finals took place on 14, 21 and 28 February 2009.
+The top three entries qualified for the final through the combination of votes of an in-studio jury (50%) and a public televote (50%).
+In addition to the performances of the competing entries, guest performers in the first semi-final included Tequila and Fangoria, while guest performers in the second semi-final included Rosario Flores and Nena Daconte.

-Following the first semi-final, Los Vivancos announced that they would be withdrawing from the national final due to the lack of technical and artistic resources in the production of the show as well as that their bid was being promoted as Melody even though it was a joint bid.
-Melody later announced that she would remain in the final and would perform with other dancers.
+Following the first semi-final, it was announced that Los Vivancos had withdrawn from the national final due to the lack of technical and artistic resources in the production of the show as well as their bid being promoted as Melody even though it was a joint bid.
+Melody later announced that she would remain in the final and perform with other dancers.

-Semi-final 2

-The second semi-final took place on 21 February 2009.
-"La noche es para mí" performed by Soraya, "True Love" performed by Virginia, "Si yo vengo a enamorarte" performed by Jorge González and "Lujuria" performed by Salva Ortega qualified for the final through the combination of votes of an in-studio jury (50%) and a public televote (50%).
-In addition to the performances of the competing entries, guest performers included Rosario Flores and Nena Daconte.